joshuamotoaki/fetch-challenge/README.md

 ## Technologies

 The project is a Svelte single-page application using Vite.
 TailwindCSS is utilized for styling, though there are some custom styles (in [app.css](./src/app.css)) to help maintain consistency.
 The project is formatted with Prettier.

-## Setup

-1. Clone the repository.
-2. Run `npm install` to install dependencies.
-3. Run `npm run dev` to start the development server.

 ## License